kalgynirae/lumeh.org/pages/wiki/python/local-variable.md

 </figure>

-## Overriding
+### Overriding

-A function can override Python's decision about whether a variable is local by using `global` (or `nonlocal`).
-This statement accepts a list of variable names and tells Python that those variables should be considered global (or non-local) instead of local. (*Non-local* is a more complex topic, so we won't address it here.)
+A function can override Python’s decision about whether a variable is local by using `global` (or `nonlocal`).
+This statement accepts a list of variable names and tells Python that those variables should be considered global (or non-local) instead of local. (*Non-local* is a more complex topic, so we won’t address it here.)

 <figure class=example>